DylanFClark/Career-trajectory-NPV-calculator/readme.md

 There are two major leverage points within this CLD; province of residency and education.
 Province of residency impacts the CPI (Cost of living), employment opportunities (especially with specific employers) & remuneration, prominent industries, culture and varies by what existing relationships the D/M has in the region(s).
 As stated prior, education is an attempt to kickstart the skill & experience development feedback loop.

+Where interventions could affect the system:
+* Major market changes, such as an increase in exfiltration of natural resources within Canada, would increase the *value of this route due to increased demand for I&C and adjacent positions.
+Likewise, a reduction in exfiltration would decrease the *value of this route.
+* As warfare becomes more sophisticated, there is increasing likelyhood that conflicts rely on cyber.
+As facilities and infrastructure becomes increasingly autonomous, threat surfaces increase.
+This phenomena increases the *value of this route.
+* Switching from private sector to public or military (after I&C red seal).
+What differences in outcomes this intervention would create is undetermined.

 ## Exploritory Data Analysis (EDA)